More worrying results from biomonitoring of waste incineration emissions – ToxicoWatch research on the Beringen incinerator

 - On a given reference egg location, dl-PCB was found to have increased by a factor of 14, – thus warranting more research in the future.

 - The congener patterns of the short-term measurements of the emissions from the Bionerga waste incinerator show similarities with the analysis results in the chicken eggs stemming from this research.

 All in all, the increase of dioxins in chicken eggs warrants more research, as it concerns very dangerous substances which can have serious consequences for the health of humans, animals, and living organisms in the environment.

-Read ToxicoWatch’s full biomonitoring report on the Bionerga waste incinerator HERE.
+Read ToxicoWatch’s full biomonitoring report on the Bionerga waste incinerator (available in both NL and EN) HERE.